Sheloyni/github-pages-with-jekyll/index.md

-# Welcome to my blog
+## It's time to get started

-I'm glad you are here.
+Thanks for look in here.
 I plan to talk about all kinds of things